Gravity update policy#

-With version 5.5, Anaconda began to roll out support for the installation of Anaconda Enterprise on customer-supplied Kubernetes clusters—both cloud-hosted and on-premise.
-We intend for this to become the preferred installation host for Anaconda Enterprise.
-In this document, we explain some of our rationale and provide guidance for our existing, Gravity-based customers.
+Anaconda Enterprise includes support for customer-supplied Kubernetes clusters in both cloud-hosted and on-premise environments.
+This is the preferred method of installation host for Anaconda Enterprise.
+Here, we explain the rationale behind this decision and provide guidance for our existing Gravity-based customers.

 Gravity is an open-source application delivery system, developed by Teleport (formerly Gravitational).
 Gravity creates installers that bundle application assets with Planet, a containerized Kubernetes stack.
 Gravity has enabled us to deliver Anaconda Enterprise to customers for installation on bare metal or virtual machine clusters with no existing Kubernetes support.

-- We rely wholly on the upstream developers to deliver bug and security fixes for the platform.
-As a result, we are unable to offer firm deadlines for resolving CVEs related to Kubernetes or the underlying virtualization layer.
+There are no longer upstream developers to deliver bug and security fixes for the platform.
+As a result, we are unable to resolve CVEs related to Kubernetes or the underlying virtualization layer.

-- Their support for newer versions of Kubernetes lags behind the official sources.
 The latest production version of Gravity ships with Kubernetes 1.17.9, with versions 1.19.15 and 1.21.5 are in pre-release only.
-In contrast, the latest upstream Kubernetes release as of the writing of this document is 1.23.3.
+In contrast, the latest upstream Kubernetes release as of the writing of this document is 1.28.3.